Kathy Watt OAM was inducted into the Sport Australia Hall of Fame as an Athlete Member in 2012 for her contribution to the sport of cycling.

-Kathy Watt made history at Barcelona in 1992 when she became the first Australian (male for female) to win an Olympic cycling road race — then added silver in the 3km pursuit.
+Kathy Watt made history at the Barcelona Olympic Games in 1992 when she became the first Australian (male for female) to win an Olympic cycling road race, before she then added silver in the 3km pursuit.

 While that victory was historic it was merely the highlight of a 20 year international career which encompassed two Olympic Games, six World Championship campaigns, and three Commonwealth Games.